MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/nc-webservices-ws_service_accept_channel_callback.md

 ### -param asyncContext [in, optional]

-Information on whether the function is getting invoked asynchornously.
+Information on whether the function is getting invoked asynchronously.

 ### -param error [in, optional]